gomugomuNorocket/RemoteActionFromExternalAssembly/README.md

 The client receives the assembly of commands from the server and the server may require some action to be performed.

-For more details see 'ReadMe.pdf'
+For more details see 'ReadMe.pdf' and 'demo.png'

 Test scenario: